gdassori/datmarket-websocket/README.md

 # datmarket-websocket
-An event driven decentralized network prototype to broadcast financial informations based on Tavendo frameworks and InfluxDB.
+An event driven decentralized network prototype to broadcast financial informations.

 What is this?
 What it do ?
 - Collect data from financial sources (i.e., Bitcoin exchanges, Yahoo Financial API, etc.)